Mshafran/tripleDouble/README.md

 ### Further Instructions

 If you wish to learn more about these card games, look no further!!
-Below you will find links to further knowledge to be learned
+Below you will find links to further knowledge to be obtained

 [BlackJack](https://en.wikipedia.org/wiki/Blackjack)